WaviestBalloon/WaviestBalloon/README.md

   </a>

   <br>
-  Check out my newest project: https://github.com/WaviestBalloon/github-pfp - An attempt to replicate GitHub's default profile pictures in TypeScript using Fastify and Canvas
+  <b>Check out my newest project:</b> https://github.com/WaviestBalloon/github-pfp - An attempt to replicate GitHub's default profile pictures in TypeScript using Fastify and Canvas
 </p>